Reflections on “Opening Passages”: Photographers Respond to Chicago and Paris

-The exhibition offers reflections on urban divisions, cultural identity, immigrant experiences, waterfronts and green spaces, and the built environment, centering stories from the margins and forming a visual collage of life within these two global cities.
+Opening Passages offered reflections on urban divisions, cultural identity, immigrant experiences, waterfronts and green spaces, and the built environment, centering stories from the margins and forming a visual collage of life within these two global cities.

-In addition to the main exhibition at the Chicago Cultural Center, three other venues and community spaces around the city―6018|North, BUILD Chicago, and Experimental Station ―host smaller installations, featuring additional works by the photographers selected for their resonance with the neighborhoods in which these institutions are located.
+In addition to the main exhibition at the Chicago Cultural Center, three other venues and community spaces around the city―6018|North, BUILD Chicago, and Experimental Station ―hosted smaller installations, featuring additional works by the photographers selected for their resonance with the neighborhoods in which these institutions are located.

 All works featured in this exhibition were supported through one of several artistic grants.
 Gilberto Güiza-Rojas, Karim Kal, Assia Labbas, Marion Poussier, and Rebecca Topakian were laureates of a photographic commission Regards du Grand Paris, launched in 2016 by the French Ministry of Culture and managed by the Ateliers Médicis, in collaboration with the Centre national des arts plastiques (Cnap).
-Marzena Abrahamik, Jonathan Michael Castillo and zakkiyyah najeebah dumas-o’neal each received creative grants as part of “Chicagoland Scene,” an open call initiated by Villa Albertine.
+Marzena Abrahamik, Jonathan Michael Castillo, and zakkiyyah najeebah dumas-o’neal each received creative grants as part of “Chicagoland Scene,” an open call initiated by Villa Albertine.
 Thanks to the Ateliers Médicis, Sasha Phyars-Burgess was awarded a residency in Clichy-sous-Bois/Monfermeil at Ateliers Médicis in 2022, and Tonika Lewis Johnson became the first American recipient of Regards du Grand Paris in 2023.

 Since 2021, the Paris-Chicago dialogue has been flourishing under the umbrella of Clichycago: a platform for community-based cultural exchange and artistic experimentation, with the support of the Ateliers Médicis in Clichy-sous-Bois / Montfermeil (France) and Villa Albertine in Chicago.